enkidevs/curriculum/sql/dql/intro-joins/relative-database-intro.md

 | 1  | poison | 21          |
 | 2  | fire   | 15          |

-Inspecting these two tables, it is easy to see that the `id` column is shared.
+Inspecting them, we can easily see that the `id` column is shared.

 More importantly, these two tables **map**, or are related, to one another.